ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Can be exported to S3 as DynamoDB JSON or ion format
   * Can be imported from S3 as CSV, DynamoDB JSON, or ion format

+#### DynamodDB Streams

+* DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
+Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.

 #### DynamoDB Global Tables:
   * Makes a DynamoDB table accessible with low latency in multiple regions
   * Active-Active replication